SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 to an integer literal, as in ``-42``.

-Underscores (``_``) are allowed between digits for readability, but are ignored and therefore don't affect the value of the literal.
+Underscores (``_``) are allowed between digits for readability, but they are ignored and therefore don't affect the value of the literal.
-Integer literals can begin with leading zeros (``0``), but are likewise ignored and don't affect the base or value of the literal.
+Integer literals can begin with leading zeros (``0``), but they are likewise ignored and don't affect the base or value of the literal.

 Unless otherwise specified,
 the default type of an integer literal is the Swift standard library type ``Int``.